D4vKry/arch-cleaner/README.md

 ## Features

-Arch Cleaner dynamically calculates the recovered disk space and features an error-handling and privilege-escalation safety system.

 *   **Pacman Cache Cleanup:** Safely retains only the last 3 versions of installed packages using `paccache` by default.
 *   **Log Maintenance:** Silently purges historical `systemd` journal logs (`journalctl`), retaining only the last 7 days.
 *   **Orphan Removal:** Detects and removes residual dependencies that are no longer required by any installed program.